inganathijacobs/Python-Fundamentals-2025/Day 04/notes.md

 - Built Git to maintain Linux as a side project
 - 2007
 - Git should work without internet so he can work while travelling

+# .ipynb

+- Interactive python notebook

+# venv

+- shield for bad updates

+## install

+- uv venv
+- bottom right tells you which version you're using